 You will notice the fire start to change color almost immediately.
 Gorgeous blues and greens will mix with the yellows and oranges.

 When the color starts to die down, remove the pipe from the fire.
 You’ll want to use a mitt again because the wire is going to be hot and the pipe will be glowing hot.
 Don’t let either one touch your skin or clothing.
-Dip the pipe in cold water to cool it off and then reuse it again the next time you want change the color of a camp fire.
+Dip the pipe in cold water to cool it off and then reuse it again the next time you want to change the color of a campfire.

 Once you place the pipe in the fire, do not try to cook on the fire.
 The change in color is indicative of a chemical reaction.
 Never cook your food over chemicals or dyes, such as dyes found on cardboard boxes you might burn.